 Using old window shutters in new ways to decorate your home is a creative way to get more life out of them at no to little extra cost.

-One way to repurpose old window shutters is to use them as doors for built-in or standalone open cabinets.
+One way to repurpose old windows and shutters is to use them as doors for built-in or standalone open cabinets.
 With enough wall space on either side of a built-in open cabinet, you can hang the shutters using hinges.
-For standalone open cabinets, you can just You can leave them open to add an extra element of decoration or you can close them to give your home a more organized look.
+For standalone open cabinets, you can just leave them open to add an extra element of decoration or you can close them to give your home a more organized look.